ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/02-binary-trees.md

 <!-- OPENDSA: END -->
 The bottom level is filled from the left side.

-@Fig:full_complete_bintrees below illustrates the differences between full and complete binary trees.
+@Fig:full_complete_bintrees illustrates the differences between full and complete binary trees.
 Neither property implies the other.
 A perfect binary tree satisfies both properties.
-In the figure, tree (a) is full but not complete, while tree (b) is complete but not full.
+In the figure, tree (a) is full but not complete, while tree (c) is complete but not full.
 A [binary heap]{.term} (see @sec:heaps:binary-heaps) is an example of a complete binary tree, while a [Huffman coding tree]{.term} is an example of a full binary tree.